Panama City, Florida, family law and elder law attorney representation and support

-Pam Sutton attended Radcliffe College, Harvard University, graduating with a B.A. degree cum laude in 1972.
-After working for the City of New York, she attended Brooklyn Law School where she served as associate editor of the Law Review and attained a J.D. degree in 1978.
+Pam attended Radcliffe College, Harvard University, graduating with a B.A. degree cum laude.
+After working for the City of New York, she attained a J.D. degree from Brooklyn Law School where she served as Associate Editor of the Law Review.

-During law school, she interned with the ACLU Children’s Rights Project, beginning a career-long commitment to the rights of children and families.
-While still in law school, she co-authored the appeal brief in the ground-breaking case of New York foster parents denied the right to adopt their foster child due to their age.
-An article she wrote for the Brooklyn Law Review on the fundamental rights of families in foster care adjudications has been cited as an authority in the Florida Bar publication on juvenile law and practice.
+An article Pam wrote for the Brooklyn Law Review on the fundamental rights of families in foster care adjudications has been cited as an authority in the Florida Bar publication on juvenile law and practice.

-Practicing in Panama City, Florida since 1979, Pam Sutton focused on civil litigation, civil rights, and criminal defense before forming the firm of Stone & Sutton, P.A.
-During this time, she assisted in the preparation of two amicus curiae briefs to the United States Supreme Court in cases involving the rights of parents.
+Pam Sutton worked for Legal Services of Northwest Florida in their first Panama City office, and then opened her own practice, focusing on civil litigation, civil rights, and family court representation and administrative law, before forming the firm of Stone & Sutton.
+During this time, she assisted in the preparation of two amicus curiae briefs to the United States Supreme Court on issues relating to the rights of parents.

-For almost 10 years, she served part-time as an assistant public defender, working with law partner Mike Stone on capital murder cases, co-authoring chapters of the Florida Public Defender Association Death Penalty Manual, sitting on the death penalty steering committee of the Florida Public Defender Association, and presenting at conferences and seminars.
+Pam worked as a part-time Assistant Public Defender for the 14th Circuit of Florida for almost 10 years, representing clients in felony cases and working with law partner Mike Stone on capital murder cases.
+She co-authored two chapters of the Florida Public Defender Association Death Penalty Manual and served on the death penalty steering committees of both the Florida Public Defender Association and the Florida Association of Criminal Defense Lawyers.

-She has been awarded the State of Florida Office of Guardian Ad Litem’s state attorney pro bono award for her work on behalf of children and families and was named Woman of the Year by the Bay County Chapter of the National Organization for Women.
+Pam is the recipient of the Florida State Guardian Ad Litem attorney pro bono award for her work on behalf of children and families and was named Woman of the Year by the Bay County Chapter of the National Organization for Women for her community work.

 Serving the Panama City communities, Stone and Sutton law provide family court representation and support to qualified clients.
 Explore our site to learn more!